 Applying The Brushing And Washing Method

-Since the timing is so crucial, this method usually works best on smaller jobs.
+Since the timing is so crucial, this method usually works best on smaller jobs such as a small footpath.
 The best way to test for correct timing is by lightly brushing away the surface mortar in a small area with a stiff nylon-bristle broom and see what happens.

 Take Advantage Of A Surface Retarder